webflorist/routetree/README.md

 - `route_node()` will return the currently active RouteNode.
 - `route_node('company.team.contact')` will return the RouteNode with ID `company.team.contact`

-If `route_node()` fails to find the current/specified node, it will fall back to the root node.
-You can specify another fallback-node using the method's second parameter.
+If `route_node()` fails to find the current/specified node, it will throw a `NodeNotFoundException`, except a fallback node is set in the config `routetree.route_node_fallback`.
+The default config sets the fallback node to the root node, since you will probably want to inhibit `NodeNotFoundExceptions` in a production environment.

 ## Generating URLs